Skip to main content

 Frequently Asked Questions

 • If you have questions, we have answers!
-We've compiled our most frequently asked questions into a single document for your use.
+For answers to our frequently asked questions, please review our College Bound student & family FAQs.
 This is especially useful for high school students and their families getting ready to access College Bound.
-Available in English and Spanish.
+The FAQs will be available in additional languages soon.

 Sign Up Requirements